 In turn, Del.
 Code Ann. tit.
-29 § 9007A specifies that the attorney fulfills the role of guardian ad litem, but 9007A(c)(14) adds that “The attorney guardian ad litem shall… Ascertain the wishes of the child and make the child's wishes known to the Court.
+29 § 9007A specifies that the attorney fulfills the role of guardian ad litem, but 9007A(c)(15) adds that “[T]he attorney or Court Appointed Special Advocate volunteer shall… Ascertain the wishes of the child and make the child's wishes known to the Court.
 If the attorney guardian ad litem concludes that the child's wishes differ from the position of the attorney guardian ad litem, he or she will notify the Court of the conflict.”an ad litem, he or she will notify the Court of the conflict.”

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.

 Appointment of Counsel: categorical Qualified: yes